 Our son Elijah was born with bilateral choroid coloboma which means that he is blind in his left eye.
 He was also diagnosed, at the age of 7, with Asperger's Syndrome.
 For many years, Elijah would only show me, his Mum, any affection and would not even put his arms around his Dad.
-At the age of 10, we considered Dad and Elijah attending the adventure weekend that MACS was funding and eventually made quite a nervous decision for them to attend.
+At the age of 10, we nervously decided that Elijah and his Dad would attend the adventure weekend that MACS was funding.

 The weekend arrived and off they went.
 Before they had even arrived at the destination, Dad had called to say that Elijah was crying – he missed Mum!
 But on they travelled, leaving a sad Mum at the end of the phone!